dabrahams/SwiftRef/chapters/1550 Protocols.md

 ## Protocols

 <p class="draft item"> </p>
-<p>A protocol is a set of <a href="#requirements">requirements</a>.
-Through <a href="#adoption">adoption</a> of a protocol, a <a href="#conformance">conforming</a> class, structure or enumeration can be accessed through the interface defined by the requirements of the protocol, and may gain default and other functionality via extensions of the protocol.
-Protocols are able to exist in a hierarchy, with one protocol <a href="#refinement">refining</a> another protocol.</p>
+A protocol is a set of [requirements](#requirements) enabling a uniform means of accessing functionality on adopting types.
+A class, structure or enumeration satisfying the requirements of a protocol may [adopt](#adoption) the protocol, in which case, the type can be accessed through its [conformance](#conformance) to the protocol.
+A type's conformance to a protocol consists of one [witness](#witness) for each requirement.
+A type adopting a protocol may gain default and other functionality via [extensions](#extension) of the protocol.
+Protocols may be declared in a hierarchy, with one protocol being a [refinement](#refinement) of another protocol.

 ### Declaration